1-ritesh/Loading-Optimization/README.md

-#  AI-Powered Production Planning Optimization System
+#  Load Optimizer and Production Plan Generator

 An intelligent production planning solution for garment manufacturing that optimizes work allocation using a two-phase algorithm combining affinity-based matching with greedy optimization.